What is a budget and what can it be used for?

 - List all variable expenses such as food, utilities, and gas for your vehicle.
 These amounts can change depending on your use of products or services.
 You will use more heat during the winter months so your gas bill will most likely be more expensive in the winter than in the summer.

 - Don’t forget periodic expenses– expenses that occur irregularly – such as car insurance that’s paid quarterly, real estate taxes, gifts for the holidays, doctor visit co-pays, etc. These are the expenses that you don’t pay for every month.
 They may only be once a year or maybe quarterly.
-Many people forget to add these into their budgets and then run into problems when these bills become due.
+Many people forget to add these to their budgets and then run into problems when these bills become due.

 - If necessary, research expenses by using: